cine-file/rate/README.md

 Each user can change the site theme from the normal navigation bar without admin access.
 The theme choice is stored locally in the browser, not in Google Sheets.

+The default theme for a browser that has not selected one is **Gold**.
+The available themes are Gold, Light, and Classic.

 ## Files

 - `index.html` - GitHub Pages frontend.